Askey--Wilson polynomials, quadratic harnesses and martingales: Purely discrete case

 \section{Purely discrete case}

-Assumption \eqref{ABCD} arises from the positivity condition for the Askey-Wilson recurrence for which it is difficult to give general explicit conditions.
-The following result exhibits additional quadratic harnesses when condition \eqref{ABCD} is not satisfied. \begin{proposition} Suppose $q, A,B,C,D>0$ and $ABCD<1$.
-Suppose that there are exactly two numbers among the four products $AC, AD, BC, BD$ that are larger than one, and that the smaller of the two, say, $AD$ is of the form $1/q^N$ for some integer $N\geq 0$.
-If $Aq^N>1$ then there exists a Markov process $(X_t)_{t\in(0,\infty)}$ with discrete univariate distributions supported on $N+1$ points such that \eqref{EQ: cov} \eqref{EQ: LR} hold, and \eqref{EQ: q-Var} holds with parameters $\eta,\theta,\sigma,\tau,\gamma$ given by \eqref{eta} through \eqref{gamma}. \end{proposition} After re-labeling the parameters, without loss of generality we will assume that $0<A<B$, $0<C<D$, $AC<1$, $BC<1$, $AD=1/q^N$, so that $BD>1/q^N$.
+Assumption (\ref{ABCD}) arises from the positivity condition (\ref {Farvard_condition}) for the Askey--Wilson recurrence for which it is difficult to give general explicit conditions.
+The following result exhibits additional quadratic harnesses when condition (\ref{ABCD}) is not satisfied. \begin{proposition} Suppose $q, A,B,C,D>0$ and $ABCD<1$.
+Suppose that there are exactly two numbers among the four products $AC$, $AD$, $BC$, $BD$ that are larger than one, and that the smaller of the two, say $AD$, is of the form $1/q^N$ for some integer $N\geq0$.
+If $Aq^N>1$, then there exists a Markov process $(X_t)_{t\in(0,\infty )}$ with discrete univariate distributions supported on $N+1$ points such that (\ref{EQ:cov}) (\ref{EQ:LR}) hold, and (\ref{EQ:q-Var}) holds with parameters $\eta,\theta,\sigma ,\tau,\gamma$ given by (\ref{eta}) through (\ref{gamma}). \end{proposition}